 The Board has adopted a formal policy to comply with the disclosure requirements in the CRR.

 3. The Board of Directors

 Armila’s Board is made up of three Directors, all of whom have substantial financial services experience.
-Richard Williams, the Chief Executive Officer (CEO), is currently the sole executive director, while the remaining directors are non-executives, including a non-executive Chairman.
+Humphrey Percy, the Chief Executive Officer (CEO), is currently the sole executive director, while the remaining directors are non-executives, including a non-executive Chairman.
 The CEO and one of the non-executive directors are domiciled in the UK.

 The controlled functions allocated to each individual are set out below.
 These allocations are based on: